 Has developed purpose-built incubator hub to help create tomorrow's entrepreneurs.
+Has developed nationally leading Degree Apprenticeship programmes to train police officers of the future.

 Leading a £2m OfS-funded project to transform how universities support wellbeing, mental health and learning outcomes for all students.
 Three-year partnership with Santander Universities UK worth over a quarter of a million pounds boosts entrepreneurship, enterprise and education opening fresh opportunities for Northumbria's students and business partners.